malaman/python3-interview-questions/README.md

 ### Questions

 #### Basic questions
-* What are the differences in print command between Python3 and Python3 ?
+* What are the differences in print command between Python3 and Python2 ?

 ### Answers

 ### Answers to [Basic questions](#questions)
-* What are the differences in `print` command between Python3 and Python3 ?
+* What are the differences in `print` command between Python3 and Python2 ?

-    1. Python3 `print `requires brackets () around arguments, because python3 `print` is a function.
+    1. Python3 `print `requires parantheses around arguments, because Python3 `print` is a function.
     1. Python2 `print ` is not a function, but a reserved command.
 Python2 does not require parantheses.
-If aruments are provided with parantheses in python2, `print` considers argument as a tuple.
+If arguments are provided with parantheses in Python2, `print` considers arguments as a tuple.

 Python2: